MicrosoftDocs/ai-builder/ai-builder-docs/message-management.md

 - Prompts in topics or actions triggered from the agent-embedded test panel are free.
 - Prompts and models in agent flows always consume Copilot Credits, even when triggered from an agent-embedded test panel, or from the flow designer.
-- When a classic flow is transformed into an agent flow, AI Builder/AI Tools prompts and models within this flow can only consume Copilot Credit (prompts and models in classic flows try to consume first AI Builder credits, then Copilot Credits)
+- When a classic flow is transformed into an agent flow, AI Builder/AI Tools prompts and models within this flow can only consume Copilot Credit.
+Prompts and models in classic flows try to consume first AI Builder credits, then Copilot Credits.
 - Testing a prompt (within prompt builder) or a model (within the **AI models** page) is free.
 - Prompts in agents or agent flows consume Copilot Credits, even if the model is in preview.